tripsankur/TicTacToe/README.md

 * Same user can have more than one open game.
 (Feature/Issue)

-# API Specs & Design Descriptions
+# API Specs & Design
 ## Information
 * This API is built in Spring Boot.
 * It uses h2 database, can be changed using the configuration.